 Although this goes without saying, in order to travel to Cuba you must have a passport that will be valid for at least 6 months after your return date.
 A passport is required for all travelers (including children and newborns).

-Traveling by commercial airline will allow you to stay in Cuba for longer periods of time, but you will not have the hand holding offered by Cruises.
-The good news is that travel to Cuba is now streamlined as the airlines have put in automated processes to deal with both US & Cuban regulations.
+Traveling by commercial airline will allow you to stay in Cuba for longer periods of time.
+Cuba is now streamlined as the airlines have put in automated processes to deal with both US & Cuban regulations.
 When you purchase your airline ticket, the airliner will require you to fill out a special online form that is specifically designed for travel to Cuba.
 Part of the online process will require you to declare a “Travel Category” from a list of 12 US authorized travel categories.
 We recommend “Support for the Cuban People”.
 This is explained in more detail in the next section.
 As part of your airline ticket, you will also be required to purchase a Cuban Health Insurance plan as U.S. Health Insurance is not accepted.
 You will also be required to purchase a Cuban Tourist Card “Visa”.

 Entry Requirements – U.S. OFAC Travel License